Best AI Tools for Students in 2026: Study Faster, Write Better, Learn More

 ChatGPT

-ChatGPT is useful for several stages of academic writing, if used correctly:
+ChatGPT remains the most widely used AI tool among students (53%, according to RAND).
+It’s useful for several stages of academic writing, if used correctly:

 Important: Don’t submit AI-generated content as your own original work without substantial editing, attribution, and your own intellectual contribution.
 Most institutions require disclosure of AI use.